hovahyii/scsc/README.md

 <br/>

-**This website is built by Linton IET on Campus committees & mostly by Hovah!**
+**This website is built by Swinburne CompSci Club committees & mostly by Hovah!**